RushilBasappa/deployment-pipeline-jenkins-plugin/quickstart.md

 ### Configure Bitesize files
 Now lets setup the config files.
 We'll add the following files to the repository you just created.

 These files are yaml based and will help you get a sample app up and running.
-Refer [Project Details](readme.md#details) for additional information on Build and Job definitions.

 ##### environments.bitesize
 ```